agoering/spice-pinball/docs/timedshregs.md

 ---
 layout: docs
-title: Other timed events
+title: Timed Shift Registers
 prev_section: timedloopedevent
-next_section: light-bar-exercise
+next_section: fancyresetpattern
-permalink: /docs/othertimedevents/
+permalink: /docs/timedshregs/
 ---

 Now let's see how to use timed events and shift registers together.
 Disconnect the